NikhilSingh07/investment/README.md

 # Raft Style Consensus Implementation (Fork Modification)

-I imlemented a raft-style algorithm to overcome the distributed consensus on a fair market price.
+I imlemented a raft-style algorithm to establish the distributed consensus on a fair market price.
 Each agent proposes a price, and through leader election and majority voting among the agents, a consensus price is determined.

 ---